MatthewFilipovich/torchoptics/docs/source/index.rst

     pip install torchoptics

-To install the latest development version from `GitHub <https://github.com/MatthewFilipovich/torchoptics>`_ in editable mode:
+The latest development version can be installed from `GitHub <https://github.com/MatthewFilipovich/torchoptics>`_:

 .. code-block:: bash